facebook/relay/website/docs/tutorial/connections-pagination.md

 }
 ```

 We should now be able to scroll to the bottom of the page and see more stories loading.
-(Use the Network inspector to throttle the network to see this.)
 Feels like a real newsfeed app!